jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 >
 > ([Agile Manifesto - Principles](https://agilemanifesto.org/principles.html))

-Nowdays, Agile is a business itself.
+Nowadays, Agile is a business itself.
 Companies sell "agile frameworks", "agile coaches" or just certifications to other companies.
 Almost nothing is free.
 Also, there is a lot of marketing around those frameworks or certifications and every company wants to say that is doing Agile or showing how the teams are performing stand-up meetings or have many post-its everywhere.
 Agile is the business nor the software that it's suppose to be building.

 **If you think carefully about it, it hasn't sense.**